hetznercloud/terraform-provider-hcloud/website/docs/d/firewall.html.md

 - `source_ips` - (Required, List) List of CIDRs that are allowed within this Firewall Rule (when `direction` is `in`)
 - `destination_ips` - (Required, List) List of CIDRs that are allowed within this Firewall Rule (when `direction` is `out`)
 - `description` - (Optional, string) Description of the firewall rule

+`apply_to` support the following fields:
+- `label_selector` - (string) Label Selector to select servers the firewall is applied to.
+Empty if a server is directly referenced
+- `server` - (int) ID of a server where the firewall is applied to. `0` if applied to a label_selector